 4. MG Metro

 The MG Metro 6R4 was another case of too little, too late.
-The original design was powered by a V-6 version of an old aluminum V-8, fitted to the Range Rover, that General Motors had sold off to the English.
+The original design was powered by a V-6 version of an old aluminum V-8, fitted to the Range Rover that General Motors had sold off to the English.
 MG sought the assistance of Williams Grand Prix Engineering to help sort the chassis and design and build a bespoke engine (the first in rallying).
-While the MG Metro 6R4 performed well on the shorter British rallies, its legacy in the WRC is largely one of DNFs.
+While the MG Metro 6R4 performed well on the shorter British rallies, its legacy in the World Rally Championship is largely one of DNFs.

 3. Peugeot 205 T16E2